mrft/itr8/README.md

 Quote: "So, a transducer is a function that transforms a reducer into another reducer, opening the doors of composition."

 And composition is what we all want, but there doesn't seem to be a single way to do things:
-* Libraries like RxJS (and IxJS for pull-based) solve it by inventing something new called Observables.
+* Libraries like RxJS solve it by inventing something new called Observables.
 * Using transform streams is cumbersome!
 * Other libraries like HighlandJS do something similar to IxJS, but built upon NodeJS streams, which makes it non-browser-friendly (you'd need browserify).
 * A project called rxjs-transducer exists that tries to reuse the RxJS 'operators' in other contexts, but it seems about arrays and not iterators at first sight.